badsectorlabs/ludus/docs/docs/using-ludus/cli.md

 Flags:
-    -f, --follow           continuously poll the log and print new lines as they are written -t, --tail int         number of lines of the log from the end to print -v, --verbose-packer   print all lines from the packer log
+    -f, --follow           continuously poll the log and print new lines as they are written --history          show log history entries
+        --id string        view a specific historical log entry by ID -t, --tail int         number of lines of the log from the end to print -v, --verbose-packer   print all lines from the packer log
 ```

+Like range logs, packer logs are saved after each build.
+Use `--history` to list past entries and `--id` to view one.
+When building multiple templates in parallel, they share a single log entry.

 ### Templates RM